-Canfor and BC Timber Sales will track progress on this indicator through updating the workplan.
-Progress will be provided to the public advisory group though emails and meetings.
+Canfor and BC Timber Sales will track progress on the retention strategies within each of the 6 Distinct Habitats that were identified as Uncommon or Common but under the 15% target.
+Progress will be provided to the public advisory group though annual reports and meetings.

-Canfor and BC Timber Sales planners are responsible for developing and implementing the effectiveness monitoring workplan.
+Canfor and BC Timber Sales planners areis responsible for developing and implementing the effectiveness monitoring workplan.